3 Days In Sayulita Itinerary: A Perfect First Visit

 The center is very picturesque with rainbows of bunting (flags) waving in the breeze and countless narrow streets to explore.

-By now, Itโs time next to treat yourself to a sundowner cocktail at Don Pedros Restaurant and Bar back on the beachfront.
+By now, It’s time next to treat yourself to a sundowner cocktail at Don Pedros Restaurant and Bar back on the beachfront.

 A cheaper drinks alternative is to grab a few of your favourite drinks and stay on the beach as the sun sinks!
 There are several liquor stores in town.
-Also, check out this amazing stock of Tequilas and gorgeous bottles in town.

 La Rustica Pizzeria is popular and also offers takeout if you prefer to have dinner back at your accommodation.